TartanLlama/tartanllama.github.io/_posts/2017-03-24-writing-a-linux-debugger-breakpoints.md

  - c++
 ---

-In the first part of this series, we wrote a small process launcher as a base for our debugger.
+In the first part of this series we wrote a small process launcher as a base for our debugger.
 In this post we'll learn how breakpoints work in x86 Linux and augment our tool with the ability to set them.

 -------------------------------